jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

  ```

-## How does it work? 🚧
+## How Does It Work? 🚧

 Each command that implements the `CommandSummaryInterface` will have its own subdirectory inside the `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR/JFROG_COMMAND_SUMMARY` directory.

-Each subdirectory will hold data files, each representing a command recording, and a markdown file which has been generated from the entire data files.
+Each subdirectory will contain data files, each representing a command recording, and a markdown file which has been generated from all the data files.

 ```